nottaro/littleroot/content/12Literature/Sem2Exam.md

 Churchill conveys the need to share and validate women's stories that is swept under the rug by the patriarchal society that is so frequent in postmodern literature.
 **Realistic conversational dialogue** (realism)
-- In Act One, a conversation is held in a restaurant between Marlene and various women who lived under the patriarchy in the past
+- In Act One, a conversation is held in a restaurant between Marlene and women affected by hegemony
 - Very frequently interrupt each other
 - Show this through "forward slashes"
 - This use of dramatic dialogue illustrates Churchill’s choice to imbue her characters with the desire to make themselves heard speaks to her thematic preoccupation with the necessity of sharing and validating women’s stories.